History of the nude in art: Renaissance

 In France, art evolved rapidly from Gothic to Mannerism, with the Classicist influence of the early Renaissance hardly felt, mainly due to the stay in the works of the Palace of Fontainebleau of several Italian Mannerist artists (Rosso Fiorentino, Francesco Primaticcio, Benvenuto Cellini), who gave rise to the School of Fontainebleau, characterized by a courtly and sensualist taste, decorative, voluptuous, languid elegance, with a predominance of mural painting and stucco relief.
 Primaticcio's elegant and angular figures, with long limbs and small heads, became fashionable and remained in French art until the end of the 16th century.
 Some works of this school are by unknown artists, such as the Diana the Huntress (c.
-1550) and the Portrait of Gabrielle d'Estrées and her sister the Duchess of Villars (1594), of a fine eroticism of gallant court.
+1550) and the Portrait of Gabrielle d'Estrées and her sister the Duchess of Villars (1594), which reflect a fine eroticism of the gallant court.
 Of known artists are: Eve Prima Pandora (1550), by Jean Cousin the Elder; The Bath of Diana (1550), by François Clouet; The Awakening of a Lady, by Toussaint Dubreuil; and, in sculpture, Diana the Huntress (1550) by Jean Goujon, and The Three Graces (1560) by Germain Pilon.
 The nude was also reflected in this same environment in all kinds of minor arts, from tapestry to ceramics and goldsmithing, such as the famous enameled plate with the Story of Adam and Eve in six passages, by Pierre Rémond.

 In Spain, the Renaissance influence arrived late, with Gothic forms surviving until almost the middle of the 16th century.
 Otherwise, the innovations were more stylistic than thematic, with religious themes predominating as in medieval times.
-El Greco was one of the main innovators of Spanish painting of the time: trained in the Venetian school, from this school comes the intense coloring of his works, although his long and disproportionate figures show a certain formal expressionism rather than Italian classicist naturalism.
+El Greco was one of the main innovators of Spanish painting of the time: trained in the Venetian school, his works show the intense coloring of that school, although his long, disproportionate figures suggest a certain formal expressionism rather than Italian classicist naturalism.
 Although most of his works are religious, in them he does not fail to show nude figures more or less justified by the theme, being able to count in all his production more than a hundred nudes.
-This can be seen in works such as The Martyrdom of St. Sebastian (1577–1578), St. John the Baptist (1577–1579), Holy Trinity (1577–1580), The Martyrdom of St. Maurice (1580–1582), Christ on the Cross Adored by Two Donors (1590), The Baptism of Christ (1596–1600), The Crucifixion (1597–1600), St. Martin and the Beggar (1597–1600), Christ Driving the Money Changers from the Temple (1609), The Vision of Saint John (1609–1614), Laocoön and his Sons (1614), etc. Also as a sculptor he left works such as his Epimetheus and Pandora (1600–1610) of the Prado Museum, where it is worth noting the realism of the sexual organs of both characters, treated without concealment.
+This can be seen in works such as The Martyrdom of St. Sebastian (1577–1578), St. John the Baptist (1577–1579), Holy Trinity (1577–1580), The Martyrdom of St. Maurice (1580–1582), Christ on the Cross Adored by Two Donors (1590), The Baptism of Christ (1596–1600), The Crucifixion (1597–1600), St. Martin and the Beggar (1597–1600), Christ Driving the Money Changers from the Temple (1609), The Vision of Saint John (1609–1614), Laocoön and his Sons (1614), etc. Also, as a sculptor, he left works such as his Epimetheus and Pandora (1600–1610) of the Prado Museum, where it is worth noting the realism of the sexual organs of both characters, treated without concealment.